 Now you just have to do this over and over again for each color you want on this image.
 Keep going until you have something that looks like this . . .

-One I have all of the colors layered on top of each other, I like to turn the entire background cut to black, so that you get one full cut to layer all of the colors on top of.
+Once I have all of the colors layered on top of each other, I like to use Contour in Cricut Design Space to turn the entire background cut to solid black, so that you get one full cut to layer all of the colors on top of.
+This helps so that when you stack those layers on top of each other you do not see little gaps between the layers.

 If you would like to see other examples of times I have used Contour you can check out the following posts